HMS Orpheus (1809)

 HMS Orpheus was a 36-gun Apollo-class fifth-rate frigate of the Royal Navy launched in 1809 from Deptford Dockyard.
 She was broken up in 1819.

 Construction

 Ordered on 27 February 1807 and laid down in August 1808 at Deptford Dockyard.
 Launched on 12 August 1809 and completed on 21 September 1809.

 Service

+Pigot was the ship's captain, in which he spent the next four years stationed in the West Indies and at Halifax.
+In her, during the War of 1812 against the United States, he destroyed the 8-gun letter of marque Wampoe on 28 April 1813, and the 20-gun privateer Holkar on 11 May 1813.
+On 20 April 1814 he captured the USS Frolic, of twenty 32-pounder carronades, two long 18-pounder guns, and 171 men.
+From the end of 1814 he commanded the 50-gun Diomede, and then the frigate Nymphe, on the coast of North America, before returning to England in August 1815.

 Orpheus also saw service in the War of 1812.
 While in Long Island Sound, she chased the American privateer Holkar and ran her aground, before destroying Holkar by cannon fire.

 Orpheus was part of the British patrolling squadron in Long Island Sound.
 When the British fleet encountered an American fleet, commanded by Stephen Decatur it chased them to New London where the American fleet escaped.
 The British squadron there formed a blockade, confining the American fleet until the end of the war.

 On 27 April Orpheus chased the American ship Whampoa on shore near Newport, Rhode Island.
 Whampoa had been sailing from Lorient.
 The British took possession of Whampoa but then abandoned her due to fire from the shore.

+On 20 April 1814 the schooner HMS Shelburne (1813), with the frigate Orpheus closing, captured the US sloop Frolic.